hallard/Grove-SI7021/README.md

 Grove SI7021 Temperature and Humidity Sensor
 ============================================

-Boards made for testing and validate Ultra Low Power node boards
+Boards made for testing and validate Ultra Low Power node boards you can connect grove connector to make it original "grove" or header pin to make it for breadboarding.

 ##Detailed Description